Alazaizeh/reading-notes/Code201/class-12.md

     <canvas id="tutorial" width="150" height="150"></canvas>
 ```
 ## What is Canvas?
-The HTML `<canvas>` element is used to draw graphics, on the fly, via scripting

-The `<canvas>` element is only a container for graphics.
-You must use a script to actually draw the graphics.

-Canvas has several methods for drawing paths, boxes, circles, text, and adding images.
+The HTML `<canvas>` element is used to draw graphics, on the fly, via scripting The `<canvas>` element is only a container for graphics.
+You must use a script to actually draw the graphics.Canvas has several methods for drawing paths, boxes, circles, text, and adding images.